4 companies on verge of settling US opioid lawsuits

 “Today, we’re holding them accountable delivering more than $1 billion more into New York communities ravaged by opioids for treatment, recovery, and prevention efforts," New York Attorney General Letitia James said in a statement Tuesday.

-The people who gave the AP details of the national settlement did so on the condition of anonymity because they were not authorized to speak as details are finalized.
+Other manufacturers, regional distribution companies and pharmacies will remain in the New York and other cases for now.

-The national settlement with the four companies is expected to be the biggest single settlement in the complicated universe of litigation over the opioid epidemic in the U.S. It won't end the cases, but it will change them.
-With Johnson & Johnson settling in addition to deals being pursued by OxyContin maker Purdue Pharma and generic drugmaker Mallinckrodt, three key manufacturers will no longer be part of the cases, nor will the national drug distributors.
+Joe Rice, another key lawyer in the national deal, said the announcement of the New York settlement was one key factor in the decision to make public some details of the planned national one now.

-Other manufacturers, regional distribution companies and pharmacies will remain in the cases for now.
+But parties on the other side are not going that far yet.

 Cardinal Health declined to comment early Tuesday, and the other distribution companies did not respond to requests for comment.
 But Johnson & Johnson reiterated in a statement that it's prepared to contribute up to $5 billion to the national settlement.
 The company settled with New York last month just before the trial there started.